Christian Ramirez (soccer, born 1991): Minnesota United FC

-With Minnesota United's move to Major League Soccer, Ramirez was signed to an MLS contract, which was announced in January 2017.
-On March 3 Minnesota played their first game in MLS history, a 5–1 loss at the Portland Timbers, with Ramirez scoring the goal, MNUFC's first in MLS.
+With Minnesota United's move to Major League Soccer, Ramirez signed an MLS contract in January 2017.
+Ramirez scored the club's first-ever MLS goal on March 3 in a 5–1 loss at the Portland Timbers.
 He helped Minnesota earn their first point in league history on March 18, scoring once in a 2–2 draw at the Colorado Rapids.
-On April 1, Ramirez scored twice to help give the Loons a 4–2 win over Real Salt Lake.
-Ramirez scored once in a 4–0 win over D.C.
-United on July 29, but had to leave the game early due to a hamstring injury.
-After missing 4 games, he returned to action on September 16, coming off the bench in a 3–0 loss to Vancouver Whitecaps.
-Ramirez scored his first goal since returning from injury on September 16 to help the Loons to a 3–1 win over the Montreal Impact.
-On September 23, he scored once and added two assists to help Minnesota defeat FC Dallas 4–1.
-On October 3, Ramirez scored in the 90th minute to level the score with Atlanta United at 2.
-Kevin Molino would score in the 96th minute to give the Loons a 3–2 win.
-Ramirez ended the season with 14 goals and 3 assists from 30 appearances.
-Despite the strong play from Ramirez, Minnesota finished 9th in the Western Conference and failed to qualify for the playoffs.
+Ramirez scored twice on April 1 to help the Loons secure a 4–2 win over Real Salt Lake.
+Ramirez ended the season with 14 goals and 3 assists from 30 appearances, but Minnesota finished 9th in the Western Conference and failed to qualify for the playoffs.

-Minnesota opened 2018 on March 3 with a 3–2 loss at the San Jose Earthquakes, with Ramirez picking up an assist in the game.
-After being scoreless in the first 6 games, he found the back of the net on April 22 in a 3–1 defeat to the Seattle Sounders.
-Between May 12 and June 23, Ramirez scored 3 times in a 5-game stretch in MLS play.
+Minnesota opened the 2018 season with a 3–2 loss at the San Jose Earthquakes, with Ramirez picking up an assist.
+He scored his first goal of the season on April 22 in a 3–1 defeat to Seattle Sounders FC.
+Ramirez scored 3 times in a 5-game stretch between May 12 and June 23.
 On July 18, he scored once to help Minnesota to a 2–1 win over the New England Revolution.
 On July 22, Ramirez scored 2 goals and had one assist as the Loons beat LAFC 5–1.